lxsmnsyc/scoped-model/packages/preact-graph-state/README.md

 }
 ```

-There are also three hooks:
+There are also 6 hooks:
 - `useGraphNodeValue`: reads a graph node's value.
 Subscribes to the graph node's state updates.
 - `useGraphNodeDispatch`: provides a callback that allows graph node's state mutation or runs `set` field.
 - `useGraphNodeReset`: provides a callback for resetting (recomputing) a graph node's value.